kiboschool/programming1-word-frequency/README.md

 Write a new function `normalized_word_frequency` that fixes these errors.
 It should lowercase each term and strip out any punctuation.

+There are multiple ways to remove punctuation, which you can use google to find.

+Several possible solutions use functions from python's regular expressions (the `re` module) for splitting the text into words (`re.split`) or substituting the punctuation characters (`re.sub`).

 ## Bonus: TF-IDF